 Sacyr takes part in highly competitive and complex bidding processes, which take a long time to award.
+Submitting bids requires an adequate investigation of prices, deadlines, availability of supplies, contractual conditions, as well as a proper choice of consortium partners, considering both technical and financial capacity, as well as ethical concerns.

+Sacyr is therefore exposed to the risk of choosing unsuitable partners, which may have repercussions on the profitability objectives set and on its image or reputation.

+- Deterioration of image and reputation.

+- Erosion of margins or profitability.

+- Contractual breaches with the resulting imposition of fines.

+- Penalties.

-Submitting bids requires an adequate investigation of prices, Description deadlines, availability of supplies, contractual conditions, as well as a proper choice of consortium partners, considering both technical and financial capacity, as well as ethical concerns.
-Sacyr is therefore exposed to the risk of choosing unsuitable partners, which may have repercussions on the profitability objectives set and on its image or reputation. - Deterioration of image and reputation. npac - Erosion of margins or profitability. - Contractual breaches with the resulting imposition of fines. - Penalties. - Reinforcement of the due diligence policy applicable to important third parties to the Group in all business areas in connection with compliance, anti-corruption, antitrust and fair competition.
-Control activities - Continuous review of the business opportunity approval procedure whereby the most relevant risks pertaining to each bid are assessed and weighted, with a particular emphasis on price analysis and the choice of partners and suppliers. - Existence of an Investment Committee. - Integration of the bidding and business opportunity selection platform with the MyR!SK tool to support the due diligence procedure established by the Group. - Internal controls for approval of new partners and customers.
+- Continuous review of the business opportunity approval procedure whereby the most relevant risks pertaining to each bid are assessed and weighted, with a particular emphasis on price analysis and the choice of partners and suppliers. - ¬ Existence of an Investment Committee. - Integration of the bidding and business opportunity selection platform with the MyR!SK tool to support the due diligence procedure established by the Group. - Internal controls for approval of new partners and customers.